department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/eligibility.md

 <div class="va-introtext">

-If you have a disability that was caused by—or got worse because of—your active military service and that limits your ability to work or prevents you from working, you may be eligible for Vocational Rehabilitation and Employment (VR&amp;E) benfits and services.
+If you have a disability that was caused by—or got worse because of—your active military service and that limits your ability to work or prevents you from working, you may be eligible for Vocational Rehabilitation and Employment (VR&amp;E) benefits and services.
 Find out if you can get career support or help living more independently.

 </div>